Health and Safety

 Student preparedness and behavior in country are the most important factors affecting health and safety while studying abroad.

 All students must sign a study abroad student code of conduct which outlines the expectations for student behavior while abroad.
-Multiple pre-departure orientation meetings are held each semester to prepare students for a positive study abroad experience.
+Pre-departure orientation meetings are held each semester to prepare students for a positive study abroad experience.
 Students discuss how to stay healthy, make good decisions, and watch out for each other.
-Country information and cross-cultural tips are shared by faculty experts, exchange students, and past study abroad participants.
-Resources are made available through the students’ HogsAbroad portal.
+Experts from the U of A community, including members from the Pat Walker Health Center, Counseling and Psychological Services (CAPS), and the Wellness and Health Promotion initiative, share their insight with the student travelers.
+Additionally, country information and cross-cultural tips are shared by faculty experts, exchange students, and past study abroad participants.
+Resources are made available through the students’ HogsAbroad portal for future reference.

 Insurance While Abroad

 All students studying abroad need comprehensive international health insurance in addition to maintaining their U.S. health insurance.
 The Office of Study Abroad contracts with Cultural Insurance Services International (CISI) to provide insurance coverage to students that includes 24-hour emergency telephone assistance service, emergency medical evacuation, repatriation, and security evacuation.